CenturyLinkCloud/PublicKB/dco-program-faqs.md

 **Q: Are managed services still available to my colocation space?**

-**A:** For customers with colocation space provided directly by Cyxtera, with CenturyLink managed services provided to that space, these services will still be available.
+**A:** For customers with colocation space, with CenturyLink managed services provided to that space, these services will still be available.
 What may be impacted is the way CenturyLink hands off services to your cage (i.e., fiber options only instead of copper).
 However, this will be dependent on distance limitations and any necessary cross connect fees to facilitate that connectivity.

 **Q: What are my options as a managed hosting customer?**